MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspgetsockname.md

 <tr>
 <td width="40%">
 <dl>
-<dt><b><a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAEINVAL">WSAEINVAL</a></b></dt>
+<dt><b><a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAEINVAL">WSAEINVAL</a></b></dl>
 </dl>
 </td>
 <td width="60%">
-Socket has not been bound to an address with <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspbind">LPWSPBind</a></b>, or ADDR_ANY is specified in <b>LPWSPBind</b> but connection has not yet occurred.
+Socket has not been bound to an address with <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspbind">LPWSPBind</a></b>, or ADDR_ANY is specified in **LPWSPBind** but connection has not yet occurred.
 </td>
 </tr>
 </table>

 ## -remarks
-<b>LPWSPGetSockName</b> retrieves the current name for the specified socket descriptor in <i>name</i>.
+**LPWSPGetSockName** retrieves the current name for the specified socket descriptor in <i>name</i>.
 It is used on a bound and/or connected socket specified by the <i>s</i> parameter.
 The local association is returned.
 This call is especially useful when a <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspconnect">LPWSPConnect</a></b> call has been made without doing a <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspbind">LPWSPBind</a></b> first; as this call provides the only means by which the local association that has been set by the service provider can be determined.

-If a socket was bound to an unspecified address (for example, ADDR_ANY), indicating that any of the host's addresses within the specified address family should be used for the socket, <b>LPWSPGetSockName</b> will <i>not</i> necessarily return information about the host address, unless the socket has been connected with <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspconnect">LPWSPConnect</a></b> or <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspaccept">LPWSPAccept</a></b>.
+If a socket was bound to an unspecified address (for example, ADDR_ANY), indicating that any of the host's addresses within the specified address family should be used for the socket, **LPWSPGetSockName** will <i>not</i> necessarily return information about the host address, unless the socket has been connected with <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspconnect">LPWSPConnect</a></b> or **[LPWSPAccept](nc-ws2spi-lpwspaccept.md)**.
 The Windows Sockets SPI client must not assume that an address will be specified unless the socket is connected.
 This is because for a multihomed host, the address that will be used for the socket is unknown until the socket is connected.

 ## -see-also